Product Information Management...

 Attributes

-In this guide, we’ll walk you through the step-by-step process of creating attributes in the PIM system.
+This guide will walk you through the step-by-step process of creating attributes in the PIM system.
 From defining the attributes' properties to configuring their display options, we’ll cover everything you need to know to tailor your product data to your specific needs.

 To learn more about Attributes, go to the Key Concepts.